 Furniture – Although I am sure their college digs were great, this is their first “new home” after graduation.
 Something from Etsy or Wayfair is a great way to start.
 Seriously, my oldest daughter furnished most of her apartment through Wayfair.
 She also picked up some great decor from Etsy, Urban Outfitters, and Nordstrom.

 Replacement sheets and towels – If they are anything like my son’s; you probably want to deposit them in the trash on your way to graduation…seriously.
 Most of the department and big box stores will have these.
 I like Macy’s, Target, TJ Maxx, Bed, Bath & Beyond, and JCPenney simply for the value.

 Kitchen – Again, if they are setting up a new home, they may be looking for dinnerware, kitchen utensils, and pots and pans.
-I gave my daughter some of my stash (after 30 years of running a home, I had plenty to share) Checkout Wayfair, Hayneedle, Target, Macy’s, TJ Maxx, and Walmart.
+I gave my daughter some of my stashes (after 30 years of running a home, I had plenty to share) Check out Wayfair, Hayneedle, Target, Macy’s, TJ Maxx, and Walmart.